 It is critical to train machine-learning algorithms on a well-characterized, balanced, homogeneous, large dataset in order to achieve their robust performance.
 This is especially important for rare diseases, such as dystonia, that lack an established biomarker.
-Our cohort of 160 patients with laryngeal dystonia and 160 age- and sex-matched healthy controls fit these characteristics best and was, therefore, chosen as a training set for the biomarker development and model training (Table 1).
+Our cohort of 160 patients with laryngeal dystonia and 160 age- and sex-matched healthy controls fit her biomarker development and model training (Table 1).
 The subsequent biomarker and model testing and optimization were performed in the first independent test set of 60 patients with laryngeal dystonia (i.e., the same diagnosis as in the training set) and 60 healthy controls.
 Finally, validation of the biomarker performance was conducted in the second independent test set of 172 patients with three different forms of dystonia, including laryngeal dystonia, cervical dystonia, or blepharospasm, which allowed assessment of the generalizability of DystoniaNet across the dystonia phenotypic spectrum, various scanning hardware, MRI acquisition sequences, and data collection sites.